Biography of Virginia Woolf

 1919: The Woolfs buy Monks House in the village of Rodmell in East Sussex as a holiday home.

 1921: Publication of her first collection of short stories.
 “Monday or Tuesday” which are seen as experimental at the time.

 1922: Their printing work becomes a full scale printing business in the shape of the Hogarth Press and Virginia publishes most of her works with Hogarth.
 This Company goes on to publish other experimental writers including T.S.
 Eliot.
 Her first experimental novel “Jacob’s Room” is published.

 1923: Publication of “Mr Bennet and Mrs Brown” in the Athenaeum” an attack on the aesthetic of the “Georgian Novelists” such as Arnold Bennett, John Galsworthy and H.G.
 Wells.

 1924: The Woolf’s move back to London to live at 52 Tavistock Square.

 1925: Publication of “Mrs Dalloway”.

-1928: Her involvement with Vita Sackville-West led to the publication of “Orlando”, a tale of a poet who travels through four centuries changing sex on the way.
+1928: Her involvement with Vita Sackville-West leads to the publication of “Orlando”, a tale of a poet who travels through four centuries changing sex on the way.

-1929: Talks she gave to Women’s Colleges at Cambridge University inspired “A Room of One’s Own”, which is still regarded as a feminist classic and states that a woman should have money and space of her own is she is to flourish as a writer.
+1929: The talks she gives to Women’s Colleges at Cambridge University inspire “A Room of One’s Own”, which is still regarded as a feminist classic and states that a woman should have money and space of her own if she is to flourish as a writer.

 1931: Publication of “The Waves”.
 The 1930’s were a time of worsening health and depression for Virginia.